-If borrowing from your parents is an unfeasible option, there are a number of mortgages on the market that allow parents (or anyone else willing) to help you buy a property without having to stump up a cash lump sum.
+If borrowing from your parents isn't possible, there are a number of mortgages on the market that allow parents (or anyone else willing) to help you buy a property without having to stump up a cash lump sum.

-Getting someone to become a guarantor is a big ask as it usually involves using their home as security for your mortgage or placing a hefty amount of savings in an account that is associated with your mortgage for a set period.
+Getting someone to become a guarantor is a big ask.
+It usually involves using their home as security for your mortgage or placing a large amount of savings in an account associated with your mortgage for a set period.

-If finding money for a deposit is holding you back from buying a property you may find a shared ownership home is a more affordable alternative.
+When looking at how to start saving for a house, if finding money for a deposit is holding you back you may find a shared ownership home is a more affordable alternative.

-Shared ownership and shared equity schemes involve purchasing part of a property and renting the rest, and although you would not own 100% of your home right away, you will have one foot on the coveted property ladder.
+Shared ownership and shared equity schemes involve purchasing part of a property and renting the rest, and although you would not own 100% of your home right away, you will have a foot on the property ladder.

-You will still need a deposit to get a mortgage for a part buy property - but as you would only need to borrow 25%, 50% or 75% of the property value, the amount you will need to save will also be much smaller.
+You will still need a deposit to get a mortgage for a part buy property, but you would only need to borrow 25%, 50% or 75% of the property value.

-Taking the time to set out clearly what you earn and the cost of all your regular outgoings could help you find areas to cut back and save more money towards a deposit.
+When looking at how to save up for a house, making a strict budget is key.
+Taking the time to set out clearly what you earn and the cost of all your regular outgoings could help you find areas to cut back so you can save more money towards a deposit.

-The key to a healthy budget is to be sensible in you estimates and to factor in a certain amount of leeway to cover unexpected costs, for example car repairs or having to replace household items.
-Read our guide to find out the best way to write up a budget.
+The key to a healthy budget is to be sensible in your estimates and to factor in a certain amount of leeway to cover unexpected costs, like car repairs or having to replace household items.

 You can also benefit from paying less tax on your savings by maximising your full ISA allowance each year.
 Check out our ISA guide to find out how easy it is to set one up.